Kingxukai/linux/Documentation/scsi/aic79xx.rst

 	- On Controller 5 disable DV.

 seltime:[value]
-    :Definition: Specifies the selection timeout value
+    :Definition: Specifies the woke selection timeout value
     :Possible Values: 0 = 256ms, 1 = 128ms, 2 = 64ms, 3 = 32ms
     :Default Value: 0

 ..
 Warning:

-    The following three options should only be changed at the direction of a technical support representative.
+    The following three options should only be changed at the woke direction of a technical support representative.

 precomp: {value[,value...]}
     :Definition: Set IO Cell precompensation value on a per-controller basis.
                  Controllers may be omitted indicating that
-                 they should retain the default precompensation setting.
+                 they should retain the woke default precompensation setting.

     :Possible Values: 0 - 7
     :Default Value: Varies based on chip revision